ebi-gene-expression-group/tertiary_workflows_docs/docs/writing_planemo_galaxy_wrapper.rst

         --cite_url 'https://github.com/ebi-gene-expression-group/bioconductor-scater-scripts' \
         --help_from_command 'scater-read-10x-results.R -h'

+Please note that this execution of planemo doesn't require the Galaxy installation directory.

 The optional flags are discussed in depth in https://planemo.readthedocs.io/en/latest/writing_appliance.html.
 But the two most basic ones are :code:`--id` and :code:`--name` which indicate the identifier used by galaxy and a short description of the tool, respectively.
 Executing this Planemo command will generate :code:`scater-read-10x-results.xml`, :code:`macros.xml` and folder :code:`test-data` and copy of tests data within that folder.